abitdodgy/blog/_posts/2015-09-20-four-alternatives-to-using-activerecord-callbacks-and-observers.md

 ---
 layout: post
-title: Four alternatives to using ActiveRecord Callbacks and Observers
+title: Four Alternatives to Using ActiveRecord Callbacks and Observers
 ---

 Callbacks suck, and many experienced Rails programmers will tell you so.
 It took me a couple of years to finally understand why, but I did eventually, and I have rarely used them since.